Charlie Ngatai: Professional career

-After sustaining the head knock against the Highlanders in May 2016, Ngatai not only missed the Steinlager series, but also remainder of the 2016 season due to ongoing concussion symptoms.
+After sustaining the head knock against the Highlanders in May 2016, Ngatai not only missed the Steinlager series, but also remainder of the 2016 season due to on-going concussion symptoms.
 During this time he contemplated retiring from rugby. however he returned to the professional game in May 2017.

 Ngatai recovered from concussion in time to make the Māori All Blacks' squad to face the touring British and Irish Lions side in 2017 after spending almost a year out from professional rugby due to injury.
 Ngatai started for the Māori All Blacks against the Lions on 17 June 2017 at inside centre and lasted the full 80 minutes of their 10–32 loss to the Lions.
 Ngatai managed to re-gain his place as a regular starter for the Chiefs, starting at inside centre for them in the playoffs before they lost their semi-final to the Crusaders 13–27 on 29 July 2017.

 Prior to the start of the 2018 Super Rugby season, Ngatai announced that he and his family would leave New Zealand for France so that Ngatai could further his playing career.
 It was confirmed that Ngatai had signed with Lyon OU, home to fellow former All Black Rudi Wulf.
 Ngatai spent his final season with the Chiefs as Co-Captain alongside flanker and former All Black teammate Sam Cane.
 Ngatai played in most games for the Chiefs in 2018, missing a few due to separate injuries.
 Ngatai played his final match for the Chiefs on 20 July, losing to the Hurricanes.
 The Chiefs scored a late consolation try in the 80th minute of the game, with Ngatai given the kicking duty.
 Ngatai converted the kick, making the score a 31–32 loss for the Chiefs.